brown-band/website/pages/scripts/1979-1980/fall/penn.md

 :sd[All but one of the Band members are on the field in concert formation.
 That one band member not on the field runs on to the tune of "Johnny's Theme"]

 How about that Penn Band?
 They're really dumb. :sd["HOW DUMB ARE THEY?" yells the Band].
-They're soooooooooooooooooooooooooooooooooooooo dumb that:
+They're :break[soooooooooooooooooooooooooooooooooooooo] dumb that:

 - they think serial repetition means eating breakfast twice.
 - they think Gerry Ford is going out of business.